oxidecomputer/oidc-exchange/README.md

 }
 ```

-Note that credentials for the requested silo must be present in oidc-exchange's
+Note that credentials for the requested silo must be present in oidcx's
 configuration.
 The resulting token will have the same level of access as the
 credential in the configuration.